johnathanhuutri/CTFWriteup/online/cloudfoxable/root/README.md

 source_profile = cloudfoxable
 ```

-This challenge is all about assume role:
+This challenge is all about assuming role:

 - cloudfox